-Dalaiah Kusner is one of our Ten Thousand Villages buyers.
-She travels once a year to each region she works with.
-For a total of four weeks, twice a year, she spends about two days with each of several artisan groups.
+Dalaiah Kusner is a former buyer for Ten Thousand Villages.
+She traveled once a year to each region she works with.
+For a total of four weeks, twice a year, she spent about two days with each of several artisan groups.

 Constantly being on the move requires a special kind of strategy when it comes to packing.
 So Dalaiah has developed a few tricks to make long international work trips and fun weekend getaways easy as can be: